 No better place to chase fall color than west virginia

-The New River Gorge and Highlands area is so rich with subject to photograph (in any season), that we’ve added an extra day to this workshop so we can cover more ground and spend more time in each of the amazing locations we’ll visit.
+The New River Gorge and Highlands areas are so rich with subjects to photograph (in any season), that we’ve added an extra day to this workshop so we can cover more ground and spend more time in each of the amazing locations we’ll visit.
 With over ten years of photographing and leading workshops and tours in this area, I’m excited to share some of my favorites.
 We also have a smaller group to allow more focused attention to your needs.

 FROM THE MOUNTAINS TO THE VALLEYS AND IN BETWEEN

 During this workshop, you’ll have opportunities to explore the richness that is inherent in Wild and Wonderful West Virginia.
 They don’t call it “Almost Heaven” for nothing.
 In any season this region is beyond amazing in the grand and intimate landscapes.

 From covered bridges and waterfalls to mountain vistas, wildflower meadows, streams and creeks, “breathless” is what the New River Gorge and Allegheny Highlands will leave you.
 Hone your skills, taken in the treasures and join me as we head for the hills!